ygn-effects/script-zippey/README.md

 ## Description

-This repository illustrates the way Zippey is used across various repositories in the organization, allowing FreeCAD's `.FCStd` files to be processed by Git as plain text content.
+This repository illustrates the way Zippey is used across the organization, allowing FreeCAD's `.FCStd` files to be processed by Git as plain text content.

 If you clone this repository, you can see it in action by running the `test_script.sh`.
 It simulates a commit/checkout sequence and compares the resulting file to the original (there should be no difference, obviously).
 It doesn't require any arguments and can be run as follows: